Flexible Staffing in Promotional Marketing

 Economic Impact

 Any information or case studies demonstrating how the promotional marketing industry contributes to the wider economy would be invaluable.
-This includes the number of people employed on zero-hour contracts within your business and how the loss of this flexibility might impact your operations and financial performance.
+This includes the number of people employed on zero-hour contracts within your business and how the loss of this flexibility might impact your operations and performance.

 Proposed Solutions